-Through the State's Systemic Improvement Plan (SSIP) in the SPP and data from the examination of the LITP performance, ongoing state activities are 5/24/2017 used for program improvement and progress measurement.
-The DSE/EIS also aligns improvement activities with existing Department initiatives, such as Maryland's Race to the Top grant and Maryland's Every Child Succeeds Act.
+Through the State's Systemic Improvement Plan (SSIP) in the SPP and data from the examination of the LITP performance, ongoing state activities are used for program improvement and progress measurement.
+The DSE/EIS also aligns improvement activities with existing Department initiatives, such as the Department's Elementary and Secondary Education Act (ESEA) Flexibility Waiver, Maryland's Race to the Top grant, and Maryland's Race to the Top Early Learning Challenge Grant.
 Technical assistance activities, designed to address the needs of each individual LITP, are based on data that are collected.

 Attachments

+File Name

+Uploaded By

-File Name Uploaded By Uploaded Date
+Uploaded Date

 No APR attachments found.